sbt/sbt-license-report/README.md

 This ensures all licenses fall into one of the categories given by `licenseCheckAllow` which defaults to a set of commonly allowed [OSS licenses](./src/main/scala/sbtlicensereport/SbtLicenseReport.scala#L173).
-Analogous to the variants of `dumpLicenseReport`, `checkLicensesAggregate` and `checkLicensesAnyProject` exist.

 ## Configuration